Reaction-diffusion equations with transport noise and critical superlinear diffusion: Global well-posedness of weakly

+The explicit form of $g_n$ in \eqref{eq:AC_intro} is been chosen to avoid technicalities here, and it is not needed for Theorem \ref{t:allen_Cahn_intro} to hold.
+The complete picture is given in Example \ref{ex:strong_dissipation}.

 The quadratic nonlinearity in \eqref{eq:AC_intro}, and the choice of the initial data from $L^3$ are optimal from a scaling point of view, see \cite[Subsection 1.4]{AVreaction-local} for $d=h=3$.
 In addition to the growth condition of $g_n$, we also assumed in Theorem \ref{t:allen_Cahn_intro} the explicit bound $\|\theta\|_{\ell^2}\leq 1$ that limits the possible growth of $g_n$ at infinity.
-This restriction appears naturally when checking the $L^{\m}$-coercivity/dissipative condition \eqref{eq:coercivity_Lm_intro} with $\m=\frac{d(h-1)}{2}=3$.
+This restriction appears naturally when checking the $L^{\m}$-coercivity/dissipativity condition \eqref{eq:coercivity_Lm_intro} with $\m=\frac{d(h-1)}{2}=3$.
 Physically, the condition $\|\theta\|_{\ell^2}\leq 1$ ensures that the dissipation of the deterministic nonlinearity $u-u^3$ is balanced by the energy production of $g_n$.
-Hence, in the situation of Theorem \ref{t:allen_Cahn_intro}, the restriction on $\theta$ seems optimal with our proof method.
+Hence, in the situation of Theorem \ref{t:allen_Cahn_intro}, the restriction on $\theta$ seems optimal with our methods.

-Although there have been several works on Allen-Cahn equations and its variations, see e.g.\ \cite{ABBK16,FS19,HR18,RW13,HMS20,BBP17_2,S00_AC}, part of the content of Theorem \ref{t:allen_Cahn_intro} seems to be new.
+Although there have been several works on Allen-Cahn equations and their variations, see e.g.\ \cite{ABBK16,BBP17_2,FS19,HR18,HMS20,RW13,S00_AC}, part of the content of Theorem \ref{t:allen_Cahn_intro} seems to be new.
 The novelty is that the diffusion $g_n$ is of optimal growth (even with explicit constrain on $\theta$) and the transport noise can be rough \eqref{eq:b_smoothness_intro}.
-In particular, we are able to cover the case of transport by turbulent fluids (see the comments below \eqref{eq:b_smoothness_intro}).
-Surprisingly, the solution to \eqref{eq:AC_intro} instantaneously regularizes in time and space \eqref{eq:AC_regularization_intro}, regardless of the initial data.
-With respect to the noise, the gain of regularity in \eqref{eq:AC_regularization_intro} is sub-optimal, i.e.\
+In particular, we can cover the case of transport by turbulent fluids (see the comments below \eqref{eq:b_smoothness_intro}).
+Surprisingly, the solution to \eqref{eq:AC_intro} instantaneously regularizes in time and space \eqref{eq:AC_regularization_intro}, regardless of the one of the initial data $u_0$.
+With respect to the noise, the gain of regularity in \eqref{eq:AC_regularization_intro} is sub-optimal:

-Moreover, in the Sobolev scale, an optimal gain of regularity holds.
+Moreover, in the Sobolev scale, an optimal gain of regularity holds, cf.\ \cite[Theorem 4.2]{AVreaction-local}.
 Such instantaneous gain of regularity can be used, for example, to study the separation property of solutions to Allen-Cahn type equations, see e.g.\ \cite[Theorem 1.3]{BOS22_separation} where a more complicated nonlinearity is considered.